Doris Roberts: Personal life

 Roberts married Michael Cannata in 1956; they divorced in 1962.
-They had one son.
-She had three grandchildren.
-Her second husband was writer William Goyen and they were married from 1963 until his death from leukemia in 1983.
+They had a son.
+She has three grandchildren.
+Roberts' second husband was writer William Goyen and they were married from 1963 until his death from leukemia in 1983.

 Death

-Roberts died in her sleep on April 17, 2016, at her home in Los Angeles following a stroke, at the age of 90.
-She had also suffered from pulmonary hypertension for many years before her death.
-Just a month after her death she was memorialized in New York City, where a public tribute was held at the Ambassador Theatre, where she appeared in 1972 in The Secret Affairs of Mildred Wild with Maureen Stapleton.
+Roberts died in her sleep on April 17, 2016, at her home in Los Angeles following a stroke, at age 90.
+Roberts also suffered from pulmonary hypertension for many years before her death.
+Just a month after her death, Roberts was memorialized in New York City, where a public tribute was held at the Ambassador Theatre, where she appeared in 1972 in The Secret Affairs of Mildred Wild with Maureen Stapleton.
 Among the stars attending the service were Ray Romano and Patricia Heaton (her co-stars from Everybody Loves Raymond) and actor David Hyde Pierce.
 Romano said of Roberts:

 Doris Roberts had an energy and a spirit that amazed me.
 She never stopped.
 Whether working professionally or with her many charities, or just nurturing and mentoring a green young comic trying to make it as an actor, she did everything with such a grand love for life and people and I will miss her dearly.

-In another interview Romano jokingly referred to the kissing thing that Roberts would do off-camera: "You know how great she was then!"
+In another interview, Romano jokingly referred to the kissing thing that Roberts would do off camera: "You know how great she was then!"
 He also added: "We had a little get together for her.
 She was one of a kind.
 She can outwork it, outdrink it, good kisser, I was joking!
 I appreciated her."
-Just a month after her death, he said:
+Just a month after her death, Romano said:

 Here's how good she was: She played the most intrusive, overbearing, nosy womanalways starting fights and whatnot and meddling in our businessand yet when I asked the fans who their favorite character was, all the time it was her.
 She was so good at portraying the love that was underneath.

-She was interred at Pierce Brothers Westwood Village Memorial Park and Mortuary in Los Angeles, California.
+Roberts was interred at Pierce Brothers Westwood Village Memorial Park and Mortuary in Los Angeles, California.